Skip to content

 }

 • claudelint:recommended - A curated subset of rules focused on correctness, security, and broad applicability.
 Best for most projects.
+This is the default when no config file is present.

 You can extend a preset and override individual rules: